 - Scientific/reductionist values and structure of society

-And what’s missing is the connection we have with our Soul.
+And whatโs missing is the connection we have with our Soul, which is the doorway to our True Nature.

 The truth is that most people in society are lost souls.

-They don’t know about, aren’t interested in, and have never dipped into the vast waters of their True Nature.
+They donโt know about their deeper Self, arenโt interested in it, and have never dipped into the vast waters of their True Nature.
 Instead, they operate solely from the ego, the false self, that was constructed since childhood to defend against the overwhelming magnitude of Life.

-Even when such people do begin to hear the longing of the Soul to break free and be seen, they suppress it.
-They go back to the beliefs, habits, and structures in society that reinforce mindlessness and soullessness – because it’s easier, it’s less intimidating, less confronting.
+Even when such people do begin to hear the longing of the soul to break free and be seen, they suppress it.
+They go back to the beliefs, habits, and structures in society that reinforce mindlessness and soullessness โ because itโs easier, itโs less intimidating and less confronting.

 But eventually, the longing becomes so intense that they have no choice but to listen.
-This is the beginning of the spiritual awakening process: the dismantling of the ego and the blossoming of our Soul or True Nature.
+This is the beginning of the spiritual awakening process: the dismantling of the ego and the blossoming of our Soul, which longs to reunite with our True Nature as Spirit or Consciousness.

-In this limbo, this dance between the old dissolving and the new not-yet-coming-into-being is deeply felt.
+In this limbo, a dance between the old dissolving and the new not-yet-coming-into-being is deeply felt.

-One feels stuck, lost, empty, alone, and scared.
-There is the temptation to go back to old ways of being, but at the same time, there’s a profound sense of dissatisfaction with everything.
+It’s at this point that we tend to feel stuck, lost, empty, alone, and scared.
+There is the temptation to go back to old ways of being, but at the same time, thereโs a profound sense of dissatisfaction with everything.

 - You feel constantly lethargic and fatigued